 We can also pre-book Cuba's amazing private hidden away restaurants (paladars), which are highly recommended, extremely popular and get booked up well in advance.
 Talk to our team about adding experiences and restaurants to your booking.

 A bird watcher’s paradise, with a unique array of birds.
 Dense green vegetation surrounds the lake, home to more than 170 varieties of bird including pelicans, hummingbirds, and most notably a colony of flamingos.

 Cienfuegos’s Botanical Gardens are one of Cuba’s largest gardens, and also the oldest on the island.

 A marvel of nature with dozens of waterfalls and natural pools in an area virtually untouched, hidden among the mountains and one of the most beautiful spots in Cuba.

 Cruise Cienfuegos Bay

-Take a leisurely boat trip around the bay.
-Take in exceptional views of the city, the keys and the coast.
+Take a leisurely boat trip around the bay with exceptional views of the city, the keys, and the coast.
 Visit the Nuestra Señora de los Ángeles de Jagua Fortress, built in 1745.